The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-This can be a personal review – John just started his HVAC business in Vernon, and although I haven’t had the chance to hire him yet, I can say without a doubt that he is really great at what he does, and is always fair… 5-stars all day long!”
+This can be a personal review – John just started his HVAC business in Vernon, and although I haven’t had the chance to hire him yet, I can say that he is undoubtedly excellent at what he does and is always fair… 5-stars all day long!”

 3. Press release

 Two months before launch, send your executive summary to every local news channel, and let them know when you’ll be opening up for business.

 Send this to every association and community organization possible.